What is Satiety?

 Foods that raise insulin and blood glucose tend to make us feel satiated over the short term.
 Insulin regulates the flow of stored fuel from your body, so insulin rises when energy builds up in your bloodstream and body.

-Unfortunately, hormones are hard to measure in real-time, hence hard to interpret and apply on your day-to-day weight loss journey.
-Fortunately, we can use our blood glucose as an instantaneous fuel gauge which also works as a proxy for insulin and other hormones.
+Unfortunately, hormones are difficult to measure in real time, making them difficult to interpret and apply to your day-to-day weight loss journey.
+Fortunately, we can use our blood glucose as an instantaneous fuel gauge, which also works as a proxy for insulin and other hormones.

 As you lower your blood glucose, particularly your glucose before eating, you will reverse insulin resistance and leptin resistance.
 In our Data-Driven Fasting Challenges, we show participants how they can use their glucose to re-calibrate and train their hunger signals with their body’s need for food.